ReevesA1/ansible-bootstrap/README.md

 ### Parallels
-- after the main script run I have to `sudo apt remove ansible` and then install it with pip `sudo apt install pip && pip install ansible`
-- Also I have to run `ansible-pull` with `--tags parallels`
-- Ubuntu Keyboard Shortcut in Parallels Preference under the VM I want changed under shortcuts change Command to Control
+- First BEFORE RUNNING THE SCRIPT

-- Make "rocket" Account
+  - Make "my_normal_user" Account
-	- as the parallel user create a new Admin User with the GUI then log out and log back in as rocket
+	- as the parallel user create a new Admin User with the GUI then log out and log back in as that "new_normal_user"
-	- changing complex password to simple go to `sudo gedit /etc/pam.d/common-password` and the bottom section should look like this
+	- To Change complex password to simple go to `sudo gedit /etc/pam.d/common-password` and the bottom section should look like this

 	``` # here are the per-package modules (the "Primary" block)
 	   	password	[success=1 default=ignore]	pam_unix.so minlen=4 sha512